CactusQ/tensor_rt_for_beginners/README.md

 # TensorRT for Beginners: A Jupyter Notebook Walkthrough

 Beginner-friendly tutorial for Tensor-RT using pyTorch on YOLO-V5.
-Comparing deep learning compilation inference speed up and (dyanmic) batching.
+Comparing deep learning compilation inference speed up and (dynamic) batching.

 Video walkthrough and high-level explanation: